renebarto/baremetal/doc/tutorials/03-setting-up-project-structure.md

 If you're curious to see how this works, or just want to dive directly into the code, in `tutorial/03-setting-up-project-structure` there is a complete copy of what we work towards in this section.
 Its root will clearly be `tutorial/03-setting-up-project-structure`.
-Please be aware of this when e.g. debugging, the paths in vs.launch.json may not match your specific case.
+Please be aware of this when e.g. debugging, the paths in vs.launch.json (used in Visual Studio to specify debug settings) may not match your specific case.

 To understand how to approach this, first a bit of information on how CMake projects are structured, and how Visual Studio integrates CMake projects.